st-tech/ppf-contact-solver/README.md

 ## 📡 Deploying on Cloud Services

+Our contact solver is designed for heavy use in cloud services ☁️, which supports on-demand flexible scalability 🔄 and reduces hardware investigation costs 💰.
+This has been challenging because the computational performance of CPUs designed for data centers 🖥️ is far behind that of consumer-targeted CPUs 🏠.

+With our scalable contact solver framework 🧩 and purely web-based frontends 🌐, this limitation is reduced.
+Our solver also runs on an NVIDIA T4 🖱️, a data-center designed GPU that offers reasonable pricing 💲, delivering both satisfactory performance 💪 and practical scalability 📈.

 ### 📦 Deploying on [vast.ai](https://vast.ai)

 The exact same steps above should work (see `.github/workflows/getting-started-vast.yml`), except that you'll need to create a Docker template.
 Here's one: